Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Abstract

 \section{Abstract}

-We consider a Cooper pair beam splitter for Iron-Pnictide $S_{+-}$ superconductor and calculate the entangled electron-hole current.
+We consider a Cooper pair beam splitter for Iron-Pnictide superconductor and calculate the entangled electron-hole current.
 We investigate the interplay of various physical parameters such as doping at electron and hole pockets as well as non-zero nesting between the electron and hole pocket.
-In general we find that the presence of magnetic ordering decreases the beam splitter current by a factor of one hundred in comparison to pure BCS superconductor in two dimensions.
-For equal size electron-hole pocket and zero nesting we find that the beam-splitter current in general depends non-monotonically on the chemical potentials at electron and hole pockets.
-For non-zero nesting at a fixed chemical potential the current also varies non-monotonically with nesting vector $|\bf q|$.
-This non-monotonous or oscillatory behavior is attributed to inter-dependency of density of states at hole and electron pocket due to coupling between the electron and hole pockets.
-Our finding can be useful in experimental determinations or verification of co-existence phase in Iron-Pnictide superconductors and has potential applications in realizing quantum gates or switches.
+We find that in the absence of magnetic order, the current due to hole pocket and electron pocket add up ordinarily.
+However in the presence of magnetic ordering the two currents take part in characteristic interference effect to modify the resultant current significantly.
+This interference effect manifests itself in non-monotonous and oscillatory nature of beam splitter current.
+We investigate in details this non-monotonicity with the chemical potential as well as nesting vectror $|\bf q|$.
+We also investigate the evolution of density of states with system parameters and correlate it with the beam-splitter current.
+Further we enumerate the relevant parameter space where the efficiency of such beam splitter set up is enhanced.
+Our finding can be useful in experimental determination or verification of co-existence phase in Iron-Pnictide superconductors and has potential applications in realizing quantum gates or switches.